 A message from The Clerk of the House of Delegates announced

-that that body had refused to concur in the Senate amendment to,
+that that body had agreed to the appointment of a committee of

-of public money out of the treasury in accordance with section
+appropriations of public money out of the treasury in accordance

-On motion of Senator Chafin, the Senate refused to recede from
+On motion of Senator Chafin, the message on the bill was take

 Whereupon, Senator Tomblin (Mr. President) appointed the

-following conferees on the part of the Senate:
+following additional conferee on the part of the Senate:

 Senator Chafin then moved that the Senate adjourn until

 tomorrow, Tuesday, March 13, 2007, at 11 a.m.